aroybal1/aroybal1/README.md

 Right heart failure complicates approximately **20–50% of LVAD implants** and is a major contributor to postoperative morbidity and mortality.

 **Need Statement**
-There is a need for improved post-implant monitoring to reduce RHF incidence and mortality risk in LVAD patients.
+There is a need for improved post implant monitoring to reduce RHF incidence and mortality risk in LVAD patients.

 **Solution**
 We propose algorithms that integrate continuous **pulmonary artery** and **left ventricular pressure** data from implantable sensors to proactively identify and alert clinicians of elevated RHF risk.